sai70935/2025_Spring_A_Case_study_on_Mobile_Device_Usage_and_Public_Well_Being/README.md

 - Links to your code, presentation, and report

 5. **Post in the Regis MSDS LinkedIn Group**:
-- Write a brief summary of your case study and share it on the following LinkedIn group:
+- Write summary of your case study and share it on the following LinkedIn group:
   👉 [MSDS LinkedIn Group](https://www.linkedin.com/groups/12682252/)
 - Share the LinkedIn post link in the course shell (assignment submission area).